kostya-zero/enjo/docs/BUILDING.md

 #### Using `.cargo/config.toml` for Persistent Settings

-Create a file named `config.toml` inside a `.cargo` directory at the root of the Enjo project (i.e., `enjo/.cargo/config.toml`).
+Create a file named `config.toml` inside a `.cargo` directory at the root of the Kanri project (i.e., `kanri/.cargo/config.toml`).
 This file allows you to specify various build options, including linkers and compilation flags, which Cargo will automatically apply.

 #### Tweak 1: Faster Linking with LLD